dhellmann/pymotw-3/source/argparse/index.rst

 Argument Actions
 ----------------

-There are six built-in actions that can be triggered when an argument is encountered.
+Any of six built-in actions can be triggered when an argument is encountered.

 ``store``
   Save the value, after optionally converting it to a different type.